 How long will I need DBT therapy?

-DBT is not a quick process.
-Most people participate in DBT for at least six months to a year, though treatment length varies depending on your needs and goals.
+DBT therapy is not a quick process.
+Most people participate in DBT therapy for at least six months to a year, though treatment length varies depending on your needs and goals.
 Some conditions, such as borderline personality disorder, may require several years of ongoing therapy and practice to see the full benefit.

 You shouldn’t expect to be entirely free of symptoms or challenges after a set period of time.
 Instead, DBT focuses on steady progress—reducing harmful behaviors, improving emotional regulation, and building a stronger quality of life over time.